Yellowen/wnframework/docs/docs.attributions.md

 	"_label": "Attributions"
 }
 ---
-ERPNext is made using these amazing Open Source Projects.
+Owrang is made using these amazing Open Source Projects.

 ### System Requirements: